 2. Take your chicken out and season it with all of the seasonings, let it set and take all of that in while you finish prepping.
 If you want a less greasy gumbo, you can remove the skin from the legs.
 The skin actually gives it a better flavor so we leave ours on.

-3. Next we need to go ahead and cut up our onions, green onions and bell pepper.
-Some people like to add celery and garlic here.
-I couldn’t this time because someone in my family cannot eat either of those.
+3. Next we need to go ahead and cut up our onions, green onions and bell pepper and minced or fresh garlic cloves.
+Some people like to add celery here.
+I couldn’t this time because someone in my family cannot eat it.
 Either way, they make great additions if you choose to add them.

 *tip: if you cut the onion in half and leave the ends, it will keep your eyes from watering. 😁